IMPORTANT AND USEFUL INFORMATION – COVID-19

 - all retail can open,

-- outdoor hospitality can open for table service,
+- indoor hospitality can open for table service,

 - public buildings, including libraries and community centres can open,

-- outdoor gatherings of 6 people or 2 households are allowed,
+- outdoor gatherings of up to 30 people are allowed,

 - people should continue to work from home where they can,